NavaraCloudServices/github-copilot/exercisefiles/Exercises_developer.md

 ### Exercise 6: Building tests

 Use GitHub Copilot for your testing.
 We will create automated tests to check that the functionality of the previous endpoints is correctly implemented.
 Create both unit tests and integration tests.

-> If you are using Visual Studio Code, you can try out GitHub Copilot Chat Agent to iterate over the code and test outcomes.